How to Visit the Alhambra

 The Gardens - Exiting the Nasrid Palaces, you’ll find yourself in an complex series of gardens where it’s easy to get lost amongst the fountains, trees, and stairways to view the gardens from above or below.
 This can be viewed in the daytime or evening depending on your ticket.

 The Alcazaba - The fortress where the soldiers lived.
+It was built in the 13th-14th centuries.
 Most of the living quarters have worn away.
 You can walk along the thick walls, climb the high towers, and see the outlines of where the hundreds of soldiers used to live.
 This is only viewable in the daytime.

 Generalife - Far from the Alcazaba, but close to the main ticket office and the parking area, this is the summer palace of the sultans, filled with long water fountains and gardens.
 These can be seen in the daytime or evening depending on the ticket you buy.

-Here’s a fun fact: You don’t have to pay to see some parts of the Alhambra.
+Here’s a fun fact: You can visit some areas of the Alhambra without tickets.
 If you’re feeling super cheap, and don’t mind not getting to see the interior of many of the buildings, you can go through the Justice Gate without anyone asking for your ticket.
-From there you can see the Carlos V Palace, the chapel, and see the views over the city.
+From there you can see the Carlos V Palace, the chapel, and marvel at the views over Granada.
 You’re missing out on the awe-struck factor of seeing the more impressive buildings in detail, but I felt it was worth mentioning.

 So, here’s what I did: 8:45AM, I got my tired, achy body out of my hotel and followed Google’s directions to get up to the entrance.
 There are buses and trams that go there as well, but I was both unsure of where the stops were, and also certain that the walk would be fairly easy.
 I followed the path uphill, through picturesque medieval streets, and into the park.
 From here, there is no signage.
 Nor were there any other people at 8:55AM.
 Take the path to the left going straight uphill.
 You won’t see any signage for awhile, and the hill gets fairly little steep.
 This is where going early (or late) helps with the heat.
 The park itself is lush and provides plenty of shade.